What is tuberculosis?

 Each person's symptoms may vary.
 The most common symptoms of active TB include:

 - Feeling tired and weak (fatigue)

 - Coughing blood or sputum

-The symptoms of TB may look like other lung conditions or medical problems.
+The symptoms of TB may look like other lung conditions or health problems.
 Talk with a healthcare provider for a diagnosis.

 How is TB diagnosed?

-TB is often diagnosed with a skin test.
-In this test, a small amount of testing material is injected into the top layer of the skin.
-If a certain size bump develops within 2 or 3 days, the test may be positive for tuberculosis infection.
-Other tests include X-rays and sputum tests.
-A blood test can be done in place of the TB skin test.
+TB infection is often diagnosed with a skin or blood test.
+In the skin test (called a PPD), a small amount of testing material is injected into the top layer of the skin.
+If a certain size bump develops within 2 or 3 days, the test may be positive for TB infection.
+A blood test called quantiferon may also be used.
+Other tests that may be key for diagnosing TB include X-rays and sputum tests.

 - In high-risk categories

 - Who live or work in close contact with people who are at high risk